 Falcon Model F Camera

-This camera takes sixteen 1 5/8 x 1 1/4 inch (3 x 4 cm) exposures on size 127 roll film.
+This Falcon takes sixteen 1 5/8 x 1 1/4 inch (3 x 4 cm) exposures on size 127 roll film.
 Two red windows are used to count-off exposures.
 Like other sixteen exposure 127 film cameras, the model F uses an A, B red window system.
-This is how it works.
-Load film in the camera and turn the wind knob until the number 1 appears behind window A. Take a photo; then wind the film until number 1 appears behind window B. Take another photo and wind until the number 2 appears behind window A. Continue winding and shooting in this manner until the number 8 appears behind window B. This results in 16 exposures.
+This is how it works: Load film in the camera and turn the wind knob until the number 1 appears behind window A. Take a photo, then wind the film until number 1 appears behind window B. Take another photo and wind until the number 2 appears behind window A. Continue winding and shooting in this manner until the number 8 appears behind window B. This results in 16 exposures.